general information

 Returns

-We are unable to take back unused tiles.
+We are unable to restock unused tiles

 Using tiles in hot areas